132nd-vWing/OPAT-background/README.md

 # OPAT-background
-Repository for working on the background for Operation Arctic Thuner
+Repository for working on the background for Operation Arctic Thunder.